-- 9.13 There are areas of graded agricultural land surrounding the main urban area of Mansfield, largely concentrated in the south (around the A617 including Rushley Farm and Fir's Farm), north-east (around Warren Farm, north of New Mill Lane) and west (Penniment Farms and Moorhaigh), with smaller areas in the south west around Hamilton Hill, and in the north east around Clipstone.
-The majority of this land is identified as best and most versatile agricultural land (Grades 2 and 3a), and there are also areas of lower quality Grade 3b agricultural land. - 9.14 The Minerals Local Plan135 identifies that Mansfield District is largely underlain by Sherwood Sandstone, with a band of land stretching north-south underlain by Magnesian Limestone in the west.
+- 9.2.13 There are areas of graded agricultural land surrounding the main urban area of Mansfield, largely concentrated in the south (around the A617 including Rushley Farm and Fir's Farm), north-east (around Warren Farm, north of New Mill Lane) and west (Penniment Farms and Moorhaigh), with smaller areas in the south west around Hamilton Hill, and in the north east around Clipstone.
+The majority of this land is identified as best and most versatile agricultural land (Grades 2 and 3a), and there are also areas of lower quality Grade 3b agricultural land. - 9.2.14 The Minerals Local Plan 135 identifies that Mansfield District is largely underlain by Sherwood Sandstone, with a band of land stretching north-south underlain by Magnesian Limestone in the west.
 The solid geology of the county is partially buried beneath a relatively thin veneer of unconsolidated or 'drift' deposits including; sand; gravel; alluvium; and glacial till.
 Contained within the solid and drift formations is a diverse assemblage of mineral resources, which have enabled the County to become one of the largest mineral producers in Great Britain.
 Deposits of coal, sand and gravel, and gypsum are of national importance.
-Deposits of limestone, clay and oil are also exploited. - 9.15 Within Mansfield District the key mineral resource is the underlying Sherwood Sandstone, although there are currently no active or dormant sites for sandstone minerals extraction.
+Deposits of limestone, clay and oil are also exploited. - 9.2.15 Within Mansfield District the key mineral resource is the underlying Sherwood Sandstone, although there are currently no active or dormant sites for sandstone minerals extraction.
 The Limestone Resource in the west of the District is worked, with Gregory's Quarry in the south producing Building Stone, and Vale Road north of the Mansfield urban area working Aggregates.
 The small quarries at Linby and Mansfield have traditionally met the demand for local buildings and ornamental stone.
 Though no comprehensive information on reserve levels is available, it is considered that the existing workings are likely to be able to supply stone for some years to come.
 Clay resources can be found both north and south of the Mansfield urban area; however, these resources are not currently worked.

-9.16 New accommodation for Gypsy and Traveller communities has the potential to have adverse effects on air quality through increasing traffic flows and associated levels of pollutants such as nitrogen dioxide.
+9.2.16 New accommodation for Gypsy and Traveller communities has the potential to have adverse effects on air quality through increasing traffic flows and associated levels of pollutants such as nitrogen dioxide.
 Water quality is also likely to continue to be affected by pollution incidents in the area, the presence of non-native species and physical modifications to water bodies.
 In the short term, the requirements of the Water Framework Directive are likely to lead to continued improvements to water quality in watercourses in the wider area.
+Development on the urban edges of Mansfield could also result in the permanent loss of best and most versatile agricultural land.